Fondue has been around us for a very long time.

 2. Metal

-Metal pots come with the ability to high heat and therefore, is suitable for broth recipes.
-Although metals can conduct heat pretty fast, oftentimes, the heat isn’t conveyed evenly.
+Looking for a pot that can withstand high temperatures?
+Metal pots are there to save your day!
+These pots retain high heat for a long time, making them great for preparing various broth recipes.
+Although metals can conduct heat quickly, the heat often isn’t conveyed evenly.
 As a result, there might be some hotspots that can ruin delicate items like chocolate/cheese recipes.

 3. Ceramic

+Ceramics are one of the best materials for making fondues.
 A ceramic container heats up slowly and holds the same temperature for a long time.
-Foods that require low melting points like chocolate or cheese fondues are usually made in a ceramic pot.
+Foods that require low melting points, like chocolate or cheese fondues, are usually made in a ceramic pot.

 4. Stainless-Steel